What is gaming addiction?

 - 5. Loss of control

-Below are key symptoms to look out for.
-If a person has 3 or more signs on a regular basis, this is an alarm.
+Below are the key symptoms to watch out for.
+If a person has 3 or more signs on a regular basis, this is a wake-up call.

 1. Loss of control